HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day10.md

 ## Practice: Out of Class
 ## Graded Assignment: Part 1
 - Find a dataset that you are interested in.
 You will find links to many datasets at the [Finding Data](https://github.com/HaiyanJia-Lehigh/DataVisualization/blob/master/Finding%20Data.md) page of this DataViz Syllabus.
 - Next week, we will begin to create an interactive visualization (chart or map) at Tableau.
-The visualization should have at least one sheet on a dashboard with title and your name.
+The visualization should have at least two sheets on a dashboard with title, short description and your name.

 ## Resources
 - Storypoints is an interesting development at Tableau.
 Videos 15 and 16 (about 11 minutes) provide an introduction at the [Resource page](https://public.tableau.com/en-us/s/resources)